tmikeschu/career-development-curriculum/module_two/cold_outreach_i.md

     @GabyMartinez
     gabymartinez.com
     555-555-1234

+What do you notice about this email?
+What is working well?
+What would you do differently?

+Example #2:

     Hi Jenna,
-    I'm reaching out because I'm currently in Mod Two of the Front End program at Turing, and I saw that you work in React.
+    I'm reaching out because I'm currently in Mod Two of the Front End program at Turing.
+    I'm diving into React more and figured it's about time I find a mentor.
+    I saw that you work in React.
 I'm about to dive into React more in my projects and would really appreciate any guidance you might be able to give me.
-And since you've been through the program too, I'd like to hear about your experience at Turing and any advice you might have on how to be successful.
-Are you be available to meet for coffee this Thursday (6/2) at 4pm at Dazbog off of Curtis and 18th?
+Are you available to meet at Turing this Thursday (6/2) at 4pm?
 If not, please let me know a better date/time we could meet!

     Thanks,
     Stefan Morris
     smorris.me
     @smorris
     727-333-9877

+What do you notice about this email?
+What is working well?
+What would you do differently?

+Example #3:

 ### What Not to Do
 It's definitely exciting (or excruciating, depending on your initial viewpoint) to reach out to someone new from the industry.
 But make sure you don't let your nerves get the best of you.
 More than anything, do your research.